prateek147/prateek147.github.io/source/_posts/2013-09-23-ios-application-security-part-17-black-box-assessment-of-ios-applications-using-introspy.markdown

 <b>Conclusion</b>

-<p>In this article, we looked at how we can use Introspy to perform black-box assessment of IOS applications.
+<p>In this article, we looked at how we can use Introspy to perform black-box assessment of iOS applications.
 Introspy consists of 2 modules, the Tracer and the Analyzer.
 We can use the Tracer to perform runtime analysis of the application.
 The tracer can then store the results in a sqlite file which can be later used by the analyzer for analysis, or it can also just log all the data to the device console.
 The Analyzer can also generate a well detailed HTML report from the database file.</p>

 <b>References</b>
 <ul>